cyanChill/portfolio-cms/README.md

 This is the CMS for my portfolio, which you can learn more from here: [https://github.com/cyanChill/portfolio](https://github.com/cyanChill/portfolio).

+> For images, we utilize links to images in Firebase Storage (in the future, I may add an option for uploading images directly into TinyMCE.)

 # Installation & Setup

 ## Environment Variables